cedarbdd/cedar/README.markdown

 ### iPhone testing

-* Build the Cedar-iPhone static framework.
+* Build the Cedar-iOS static framework.
 This framework contains a universal binary that will work both on the simulator and the device.
   NOTE: due to a bug in the build process the script that builds the framework will sometimes not copy all of the header files appropriately.
 If after you